 Assignment

 Except for the right of Supplier to assign its right to payment, any Party shall neither assign its rights nor delegate performance of its obligations under this Agreement to any third person, without the prior written consent of other Party, and any attempted assignment without this consent shall be void.
+5.1 does not apply to the usage of freelance trainers and IT providers, which Supplier may use as subcontractors for the provision of the Services without the prior approval of Customer.
+For clarification: The Service provision itself will not be assigned or delegated by Supplier to another company.
+Supplier will only use the aforementioned subcontractors for certain parts of the Services and shall at any time be fully responsible for the actions of its subcontractors according to the terms of this Agreement.

 However, Customer may, without the consent of Supplier, while remaining entitled and obligated under this Agreement, assign and transfer the same rights and obligations under this Agreement to a successor in business or an acquirer of all or a substantial part of the business (whether by way of a share deal, asset deal or otherwise) to which this Agreement pertains (novation).
 Customer shall inform Supplier in writing of such assignment.
 The Parties shall continue to bear all of their rights and obligations originating under this Agreement up and until the assignment.